ComwrapReply/comwrap-whitelabel-eds/blocks/tags/README.md

 > **Note:** This is a known behavior—the block hides if it can't find tags.
 This is intentional to keep pages clean.

 **Check:**
-- Verify the meta tag name is exactly `meta[name="tags"]`
+- Verify the meta tag name is exactly `meta[name="cq-tags"]` (not "tags")
-- Check that the content attribute has non-empty values
+- Check that the content attribute has non-empty values (comma-separated tag IDs)
 - Ensure JavaScript is running and can access the meta tag
 - Verify there are no JavaScript errors preventing tag reading
+- Check that tags were properly saved after selecting them in the tag picker

 ### Styling Issues (Colors, Spacing)